graezykev/designgreat/docs/progress-logs/15-DESIGN_TOKEN_REFACTOR_STORY.md

 feel good about.
 Maybe grab a coffee afterward, feeling productive.

 The developer had a monorepo with a design system.
-Two main packages: `lib-design-token` (the design tokens - colors, spacing, typography, all the visual DNA of the system) and `lib-web-ui` (the UI components - buttons, inputs, dialogs, the actual stuff users see and interact with).
+Two main packages: `lib-design-token` (the design tokens - colors, spacing, typography, all the visual DNA of the system) and `lib-web-component` (the UI components - buttons, inputs, dialogs, the actual stuff users see and interact with).
 There was also a third package lurking in the shadows called `design-token-support` that provided helper utilities, but we'll get to that nightmare later.
 Oh, we'll definitely get to that.

 The ask was straightforward:

-> "I want to decouple lib-design-token and lib-web-ui.
+> "I want to decouple lib-design-token and lib-web-component.
 The design token package should be
 > standalone - users should be able to use it by itself.
-When someone uses lib-web-ui, they're also
+When someone uses lib-web-component,
-> using the tokens, but they could also decide to use just the tokens without the components."
+> they're also using the tokens, but they could also decide to use just the tokens without the
+> components."

 Made sense.
 Clean architecture.
 Single responsibility.
 The kind of refactoring that makes codebases better.
 Good stuff.